ArweaveTeam/arweave-js/README.md

 Transactions are the building blocks of the Arweave permaweb.
 They can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) between wallet addresses or store data on the Arweave network.

 The create transaction methods create and return an unsigned transaction object.
-You must sign the transaction and submit it separeately using the `transactions.sign` and `transactions.submit` methods.
+You must sign the transaction and submit it separately using the `transactions.sign` and `transactions.submit` methods.

 If you don't pass in a `key` argument when creating a transaction, Arweave.js will attempt to use a browser-based wallet extension, such as [ArConnect](https://arconnect.io) or [Finnie](https://koii.network/getFinnie), to sign the transaction.